kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - When an authoritative BYO `Workload`/`PodGroup` is present for the `Job`, the controller uses it as-is and does not translate `spec.scheduling` into it or reconcile the two.
 This avoids a split-brain where the controller would fight the object's owner or over reconcile the two.
 - `minCount` is not synced into a BYO `PodGroup` [KEP-4671].
-- If a discovered `Workload` has an unsupported shape for alpha, the controller ignores it and surfaces a condition or event.
+- If a discovered `Workload` has an unsupported shape for alpha (e.g. multiple templates without a `scheduling.k8s.io/group-template-name` annotation naming one, or a named template that does not exist), the controller ignores it and surfaces a condition or event.

 ### Naming Conventions